crubier/lil/README.md

 ## Sources

 **lil** is specified in [Xtext](http://www.eclipse.org/Xtext/).
-So far, due to the xtext architecture, the interaction language specification and the standard framework code are quite intricated, but here is the important files you might want to have a look at :
+So far, due to the xtext architecture, the interaction language specification and the standard framework code are quite intricated, but here is the important files you might want to have a look at:

 - The syntax is defined in [Lil.xtext](com.crubier.lil/src/com/crubier/lil/Lil.xtext)
 - Scoping, validation, code formatting and code generation sources are available here [here](com.crubier.lil/src/com/crubier/lil/)